 - 1. When a user tries to log in-either online or using the API-Salesforce validates the username and checks the user's permissions and access settings. - 2.
-If the user has the "Is Single Sign-On Enabled" user permission, then Salesforce does not validate the username and password.
-Instead, a Web services call is made to the user's organization, asking it to validate the username and password. - Note: Salesforce doesn't store, log, or view the password in any way.
-It is disposed of immediately once the process is complete. - 3.
-The Web services call passes the username, password, and sourceIp to your Web service. (sourceIp is the IP address that originated the login request.
-You must create and deploy an implementation of the Web service that can be accessed by Salesforce servers.) - 4.
-Your implementation of the Web service validates the passed information and returns either true or false. - 5.
-If the response is true, then the login process continues, a new session is generated, and the user proceeds to the application.
-If false is returned, then the user is informed that his or her username and password combination is invalid. - Note: There may be a momentary delay before a user can log in after being given delegated authentication due to the time required for the user account to become available in the organization.
+If the user has the "Is Single Sign-On Enabled" user permission, Salesforce doesn't validate the username and password.
+Instead, a web services call is made to the user's org asking it to validate the username and password. - Note: Salesforce doesn't store, log, or view the password.
+It's disposed of immediately after the process completes. - 3.
+The web services call passes the username, password, and sourcelp to your web service.
+Source Ip is the IP address where the login request originated.
+You must create and deploy an implementation of the web service that Salesforce servers can access. - 4.
+Your web service implementation validates the passed information and returns either true or false.